barrettotte/ctf/README.md

 ### CTF Directory Structure

 - `solved` - code for found flag
-- `unsolved` - code for flags not found and reviewed/linked writeups
+- `unsolved` - code for flags not found during CTF and reviewed/linked writeups
 - `attempted` - flag wasn't found, but I thought there was some code worth keeping

 ## Sites